catdarick/vscode-cloudwatch-logs-viewer/src/webview/features/README.md

 - ⚠️ **DO NOT MODIFY** column resize algorithm without testing
 - Table uses event delegation for scalability (thousands of rows)
 - Virtual scrolling not implemented (not needed for typical datasets)
-- Streaming append for partial results (no full rebuild)

 **State:**
 - Results stored per-tab in `TabState.results`